Heat Exposure Injury Lawsuit in California

 In February 2021, Cal State agreed to pay nearly $40 million to a San Bernardino student who suffered heatstroke and subsequent brain injury.

-The lawsuit alleged that Freeman's instructor and the university were negligent, failing to provide sufficient supervision and rest for students, to call for medical aid in a timely way, and to respond adequately with cooling measures after the heatstroke happened.
+The lawsuit alleged that Freeman's instructor and the university were negligent, failing to provide sufficient supervision and rest for students, call for medical aid in a timely manner, and respond adequately with cooling measures after the heatstroke occurred.
+It also alleged that the university system was negligent in hiring, retaining, supervising, or training Freeman's instructor.

 What are Some of the Different Types of Heat Exposure?